solvia-labs/solvia/docs/src/wallet-guide/paper-wallet.md

 title: Paper Wallet
 ---

-This document describes how to create and use a paper wallet with the Solana CLI tools.
+This document describes how to create and use a paper wallet with the Solvia CLI tools.

 > We do not intend to advise on how to _securely_ create or manage paper wallets.
 Please research the security concerns carefully.

 ## Overview

-Solana provides a key generation tool to derive keys from [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)-compliant seed phrases.
-Solana CLI commands for running a validator and staking tokens all support keypair input via seed phrases.
+Solvia provides a key generation tool to derive keys from [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)-compliant seed phrases.
+Solvia CLI commands for running a validator and staking tokens all support keypair input via seed phrases.

 ## Paper Wallet Usage

-Solana commands can be run without ever saving a keypair to disk on a machine.
+Solvia commands can be run without ever saving a keypair to disk on a machine.
 If avoiding writing a private key to disk is a security concern of yours, you've come to the right place.